nkpanda97/run_in_hpc/README.md

 cd /home/netid/opt/gurobi952/linux64
 python setup.py
 ```
-### Running Python script on a remote server in background (without SLURM, e.g. delftblue)
+### Running Python script on a remote server in the background using nohup (without SLURM, e.g. delftblue)
 You can use the nohup command to run the Python script in the background and disassociate it from the terminal session.
 This will allow the script to continue running even after you log out of the remote host.

 Here are the steps to follow: